-These guidelines have been produced by NHS Kernow's prescribing team in collaboration with Royal Cornwall Hospitals NHS Trust.
-The guidelines replace previous management of infection guidelines for primary and community services (April 2019).
-For more information email: kccg.prescribing@nhs.net
+These guidelines have been produced by the NHS Cornwall and Isles of Scilly Integrated Care Board (ICB) prescribing team in collaboration with Royal Cornwall Hospitals NHS Trust.
+The guidelines replace previous management of infection guidelines for primary and community services (May 2022).
+For more information email: ciosicb.prescribing@nhs.net